Concierge Sod Care in Palm Beach County

 St. Augustine

-• Height: 3.5–4.5″ (higher in shade).
+• Height: 3.5–4.5″ — go higher in shaded areas.

 Zoysia

-• Height: 1–2″ (confirm cultivar).
-Reel or sharp rotary.
+• Height: 1–2″ — confirm for the specific cultivar.
+Reel or sharp rotary only.

 Bermuda